qualifiedleads/xandr-ui/README.md

 ## Background

-The current Appnexus UI (or console as they call it) is built by engineers, for engineers.
+The current Appnexus UI (or "console" as they call it) is built _by_ engineers, _for_ engineers.
-For a media-buyer, who is responsible for performance results (ie: conversions, leads, enquiries, ecomm sales) this is very poor UX.
+To a media-buyer, who is responsible for performance results (eg: conversions, leads, ecomm sales) this is very poor UX.
 It drains hours and patience.
 The purpose of this UI is to be a simple "co-pilot" so you can quickly:

-    a) white-list,
+   a) see what's converting, at what cost
-    b) black-list or
+   b) white-list or black-list placements,
-    c) pause (blacklist for a set time, then reactivate)
+   c) pause (blacklist for a set time, then reactivate) placements
+   d) drill-down on **what is converting** and see: creative, carrier, device-type, OS, etc.

 ## Accuracy

-The system uses the AppNexus reporting API to collect it's data.
-The data is stored in a PostGreSQL DB.
+The system uses the AppNexus reporting API to collect it's data by default.
+The data is pulled via API and stored in a PostGreSQL DB.
 Reporting sometimes comes after 6 hours from Appnexus.
-This can kill your CVR.
+This delay can kill your campaign.
 For this we additionally built :
 1. impression tracker
 2. click tracker
 3. conversion tracker
+We will roll-out the release of the trackers shortly.

 You will need to set this up on top of your own domain and get it approved by appnexus support.
 1 and 2 above need to be submitted at least 48 hrs before going live.